Big and strong arm muscles have always been the touchstone for workout enthusiasts and bodybuilders.

 Since a push-up targets the chest, it is also known as the chest exercise.
 Plus, the biceps are the ‘pull muscles,’ and push-ups are ‘push exercises,’ so they are not usually recommended for building the biceps.

 The right push-ups for bigger arms focus on the position of your hands to target the biceps and the triceps.
 These push-ups work the upper body, including the triceps on the upper back of the arm and the biceps on the front.

 Since the triceps are the biggest muscles in the arms, working on them through push-ups will also make your arms bigger.
-Besides that, push-ups activate the biceps too.
+Besides that, they activate the biceps too.

 While doing push-ups, the main focus is on the triceps, and the biceps get into action to provide balance and support.

 This way, the biceps also get bigger and stronger through push-ups.
 Most importantly, you must:

 Pick the right push-ups that work on biceps and master proper form

 Do these push-ups at least 2 to 3 times per week